-The 306-K isosurface of constant potential temperature is shown in Fig. 1 for several times in the line source simulation.
+Figure 1 illustrates the potential temperature and vorticity fields at several times in the line source simulation.
 It is evident from this figure that as the plume rises, it is bent downstream and a regular array of perturbations develops in the spanwise (i.e., y) direction along the plume cap.
 As time progresses, the plume undergoes a transition from its initial two-dimensional structure to a three-dimensional one, and this transition is particularly evident in the region far from the heat source.
-The vorticity field (not shown) indicates that initially the dominant vortical structure is the spanwise vortex tube associated with the plume cap, while at later times streamwise vortex tubes become important.
+The vorticity field shows that initially the dominant vortical structure is the spanwise vortex tube associated with the plume cap, while at later times streamwise vortex tubes become dominant.